 The Rime approach could be seen as a Intra-and and Inter-faith movement.
 The definition of “intra” is within.
 In that way the Rime philosophy of freedom of choice towards whatever teacher, sect, and school of Tibetan Buddhism one wanted to study is an Intra-faith approach.

 The definition of “inter” is “among, between.”
 In this way, the Rime philosophy can be considered and Inter-faith approach.
 At the time of the Rime rise during the 19th Century, it is doubtful that any other religion or spiritual practice existed in insular, isolated Tibet.
 Though the Bon had been displaced long ago, there may have been pockets of Bonpos here and there.
-Still, the Rime movement set about to honor the differences between the secular lenses of Tibetan Buddhism and thus bring about a wholeness once again to Tibetan Buddhism in general.
+Still, the Rime teachings set about to honor the differences between the secular lenses of Tibetan Buddhism and thus bring about a wholeness once again to Tibetan Buddhism in general.
 Realizing our inter-and intra-connectedness is the milestone on the footpath of cultivating bodhicitta, no matter what the lineage.

-As someone recently immersed in interfaith studies, I find this fascinating.
+As someone deeply immersed in interfaith studies, I find this fascinating.
 In essence Rime mediated the split between powering institutions of monasticism and reinforced their oneness by equally valuing the many paths of Buddhism that were manifested.

 In the Shambhala Dictionary of Buddhism and Zen it is written: